To be announced

-The latest issue of the Society’s newsletter – White Circle News issue 140 – has been published.
+The latest issue of the Society’s newsletter White Circle News is number 145.
 Featuring all the latest restoration news as well as historic features and photographs, the newsletter is available to Swindon Diesel Preservation Society members.
 Find out more about membership here.

 Despite its significance in Scottish railway, DMU and engineering contexts and the money spent on its restoration, one, sometimes two, DMU cars seem to be the first choice to be moved out of the shelter built to protect them when there is pressure on covered accommodation elsewhere at Bo’ness.
 We realise that there will be some occasions when it will have to spend some time outside but 51043 has spent a lot of time exposed to the weather since the shelter was built.
 It is currently spending more than 229 days outside this year (80% of the year so far).